 PROC-01 Once a clinical event is complete it must be added to the chart

 Clinical events, (AKA clinical procedures) range from complex surgeries to a simple patient checkup.
-Some procedures, like operations, involve the administering of several medications during the procedure.
+Some procedures, like surgeries, involve the administering of several medications during the procedure.
 This means that data is potentially touching three tables simultaneously, while other tables are waiting for a trigger to fire based on this data.
 To handle clinical procedures I used a Oracle Procedure.
 This procedure takes advantage of Oracle’s ability to take in optional incoming parameters into the program unit, allowing for a simple clinical event with no medication or a complex surgery with up to five medications.
 If the vets feel that five medications is insufficient, the number of parameters can be easily expanded by copying code and modifying variable numbers up to PL/SQL’s maximum of 32768 incoming program unit variables (“Database PL/SQL Language Reference,” n.d.) .
 Each medical administration would just be one dose at a time, as a doctor would never say “give two doses of 30cc Anetrizine” she would simply say “push 60cc Anetrizine stat”.
-Per business rule RX-09: doctors and Vets do not write formal prescriptions for medicines given during a clinical event, was also considered during the creation of this procedure.
+Per business rule RX-09: doctors and Vets do not write formal prescriptions for medicines given during a clinical event, this was also considered during the creation of this procedure.
 Finally, logic involving creating a way for these medicines to be documented, and marked as approved for regulatory reporting requirements, was added to logic and structures to fulfill all of the needs related to PROC-01 [code insert 05].